irobertson/annotation-constraints/README.md

 # Annotation Constraints

-Requires Java 6 or greater.

-Annotation Constraints allows you to specify constraints on annotated types which are verified at compile-time.
+Annotation Constraints is a library for Java 6 or newer that allows you to specify constraints on annotated elements which are verified at compile-time.
 For example, the following `@Model` annotation can only be placed on a class which extends `AbstractModel` and has a no-argument constructor.

 ```java
 @TargetRequiresSupertypes(AbstractModel.class) //target must extend AbstractModel